惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 If you're enjoying this article, consider supporting our award-winning journalism by subscribing.
 By purchasing a subscription you are helping to ensure the future of impactful stories about the discoveries and ideas shaping our world today.

 Let’s start with how sunscreen works.
-Ultraviolet (UV) radiation from the sun can cause skin cancer by damaging the DNA in our skin cells as well as cause premature skin aging and wrinkles.
-Sunscreen typically protects our skin from those harmful rays in two ways: by blocking UV light or by absorbing it (or both).
+Ultraviolet (UV) radiation from the sun can cause skin cancer by damaging the DNA in our skin cells, and it can also cause premature skin aging and wrinkles.
+Sunscreen typically protects our skin from those harmful rays in two ways: by blocking UV light or by absorbing it, or both.

 “Chemical” sunscreens are primarily UV absorbers.
 “Chemical sunscreens are essentially utilizing molecules that can absorb different wavelengths within the UV portion of the spectrum,” Fisher explains.
 Then they convert the UV light into heat.
-These sunscreens are typically transparent, and don’t leave a white sheen on the skin, says Kerry Hanson, a research chemist at the University of California, Riverside.
+These sunscreens are typically transparent on skin and don’t leave a white sheen, says Kerry Hanson, a research chemist at the University of California, Riverside.

-SPF, or “sun protection factor” measures a sunscreen’s ability to protect you from burning.
-But here’s the rub—it specifically measures protection from UVB light, the part of the UV spectrum with a wavelength of between 280 and 315 nanometers.
-While UVB exposure has some benefits—it aids in the synthesis of Vitamin D, for instance—it can also cause sunburn, redness and inflammation, Fisher says.
+SPF measures a sunscreen’s ability to protect you from burning.
+But here’s the rub—it specifically measures protection from ultraviolet B (UVB) light, the part of the UV spectrum with a wavelength between 280 and 315 nanometers.
+While UVB exposure has some benefits—it aids in the synthesis of vitamin D, for instance—it can also cause sunburn, redness and inflammation, Fisher says.

 For years, sunscreen manufacturers have prioritized products that protect against UVB.
-Scientists now believe that UVA—ultraviolet light with wavelengths between 315 and 400 nanometers—can raise the risk of skin cancer, too.
+Scientists now believe that ultraviolet A (UVA)—UV light with a wavelength between 315 and 400 nanometers—can raise the risk of skin cancer, too.
 That risk isn’t captured by a metric like SPF.
-If your sunscreen protects against UVB but not UVA, it may be protecting you from getting burnt but still putting you at risk from the sun’s harmful rays, Fisher says.
+If your sunscreen protects against UVB but not UVA, it may keep you from getting burned but still put you at risk from the sun’s harmful rays, Fisher says.

 There is another way, however.
 Sunscreens labeled as “broad spectrum” in theory protect from both UVB and UVA light.
 But there isn’t an SPF-like measure for UVA in the U.S., which means it can be difficult to know how much UVA protection a “broad spectrum” sunscreen may provide, Fisher says.